Hood (Marvel Comics): Members of Hood's Crime Syndicate

 Notably, some of the members of this syndicate later become members of MODOK's 11, including Mentallo and Living Laser, who are both thought to be killed in action while on that team.
 Within that series, a small amount of the Hood's influence is displayed in the Purple Man using the money he has been given, along with his powers, to take over a large casino, where he attempts to subdue Mentallo, possibly on the Hood's behalf.
-Since the end of the series, Living Laser has developed himself into a more complex being of energy (though he later joins the Initiative, which is now mostly just an extension of Hood's Gang posing as heroes).
-Armadillo departs from supervillainy to aid Deadly Nightshade in clearing the name of their friend, the Puma.
+Since the end of the series, Living Laser has developed himself into a more complex being of energy (though he later joins the Initiative, which is now mostly just an extension of the Hood's Gang posing as heroes).
+Armadillo departs from supervillainy to aid Deadly Nightshade in clearing the name of their friend Puma.